5.14 Contracts, Procurements, and Supplier Diversity

 Access a PDF copy of this policy

 Part 1.
-Authority
+Definitions

-Part 2.
+Part 3.
 Policy Statement

 Minnesota State serves as a good steward of tuition funds, state appropriations, and other resources entrusted to it by Minnesotans and the students we serve.
-In that pursuit, system contracting and procurement practices and processes shall be transparent and fair, consistent with the authorities afforded in state statute.
+In that pursuit, system contracting and procurement practices and processes shall be transparent, fair, and consistent with the authorities afforded in state statute.

-Part 3.
+Part 4.
 Responsibilities

 The colleges, universities, and system office are responsible for procurement of necessary goods and services and the implementation of contracts that maximize the use of financial resources.

 The Minnesota State procedures for procurement and contracts shall be consistent with Minn.
-Stat. §471.345, the Uniform Municipal Contracting Law, as applicable, and in compliance with other pertinent state and federal laws.
+Stat. § 471.345, the Uniform Municipal Contracting Law, as applicable, and in compliance with other pertinent state and federal laws.
 The procedures shall provide detailed instructions for campus and system implementation.

 Subpart A. Compliance

-Subpart B. Contract form approval
+Subpart B. Contract form review

 Subpart C. Board approval required

-Subpart D. Five year limit
+Subpart D. Five-year limit

 Contracts, including real property leases, must not exceed five years, including renewals, unless a longer period is otherwise provided for by law, or approved by the board for contracts subject to approval under Subpart C, or by the chancellor or the chancellor's designee.